Nancy Laird:

 Military

-nt husband was in the Navy also, retiring after giving 28 years to this country.
+Navy also, retiring after giving 28 years to this country.
 And I worked for the Navy for 5 years as a military pay clerk in the late 60s and early 70s.
 Although I wasn't IN the Navy, I was a part of the Navy.
 My experience in being a part of the Navy community was great.
 I loved being a Navy wife--I felt that it sort of made me a different kind of person.
 There's an old saying that "It takes a lot of love to be a Navy wife."
 There's more truth to that than anyone can imagine.
 How many of you think that you could cope with keeping together a home, a family, a job, and other responsibilities while your husband is on a ship or in a submarine on the other side of the world for months at a time?
-The same things are happening today with our troops in Iraq, and I know what the wives and families are experiencing, because I've been there too.
+The same things are happening today with our troops in other locales, and I know what the wives and families are experiencing, because I've been there too.
 They have my utmost support and admiration.

 Register for Free to view all details!